From the Confessions: The Defense of the Augsburg Confession

 Prayer: Help me believe your good word alone, Lord, instead of the religion that I would add.
 Amen.

 The kind of church we see in the New Testament is different from what most modern people imagine when they think of “going to church.”
-Experience Life Together: Experiencing House-Church Ministry, by Rev. Tom Hilpert, is a 15-week house-church curriculum designed for pastors, lay leaders, and churches interested in getting a taste for what church in the home is really like.
+Experience Life Together: A 15-Week House-Church Model Resource & Session Book, by Rev. Tom Hilpert, is a 15-week house-church curriculum designed for pastors, lay leaders, and churches interested in getting a taste for what church in the home is really like.
 Whether referred to as a house-church, organic church, alternative church, or cell church, this material applies well to any group that wants to experience Christian worship in the context of a small group meeting within the homes of the participants.